-Last week, I did some work for a new client (a Lagos based Hexavian).
+Sometime ago we did some work for a new client (a Lagos based Hexavian).
 He’s into Cleaning, Facility Management and Fumigation.
 He was looking for ways to grow his business, primarily by increasing his client base.
-As part of my assignment, I looked into his contact list for old clients, and possibly friends, associates, relatives, and so forth, exploring it for relationships that we could convert into sales figures.
+As part of my assignment, I looked into his contact list for old clients, and possibly friends, associates, relatives, and so forth, searching for relationships that we could convert into sales figures.

-Just then, as if from the blues, a particular friend called.
+Just then, out of the blue, a particular friend called.
 When I asked about this friend, he told me that this friend was operating in a related, but non-competing field/business as he (meaning, he likely had access to similar clients as my client, but not selling the same kind of products/service to them).
-I promptly suggested that we visited this friend to get some quality business referrals from him.
+I promptly suggested that we visit this friend to get some quality business referrals from him.
 This, by the way, is the first line of offensive I deploy in trying to grow any business.

 After my client made his case for referrals, of course introducing first the kind of business he was into, he walked out of the friend’s office with a business order worth about N2.6 million.